 Practically 25% of the world's population in Skies of Arcadia is made up of these.
 Naturally, this includes all the playable characters.

 Balthier from Final Fantasy XII.
 Considering how much Final Fantasy XII seems to be inspired by Star Wars, he's almost certainly inspired by Han Solo.

 If Robin Hood is a Loveable Rogue, then definitely we have to include Yoshimitsu of SoulCalibur and Tekken.
 In both games, he steals from rich people and gives to the poor, much like Robin Hood.
 Most people love him, even if he's not really important to either storyline, but everyone loves him only because he's just so damn awesome.
 It helps that he can use his sword as a pogo stick.
 And as a helicopter.

 Hawkeye from Seiken Densetsu 3, who seems to be modeled off of Robin Hood.

 The two characters in Ace Attorney who get a Karma Houdini fall under this category.
 For Phantom Thief Ron De Lite it's because he's so darn adorable and for Shelly de Killer it's because he's such a classy assassin.

 And Kay Faraday, even though she doesn't technically steal anything.
+Except the truth!

 The Prince in Prince of Persia (2008) seems to be this, considering how the developers have stated that he's inspired by Harrison Ford's characters.
-Although the ending also has a VERY serious moment that might theoretically be crossing the Moral Event Horizon.
+Although the ending also has a VERY serious moment that might be crossing the Moral Event Horizon.

 Neeshka from Neverwinter Nights 2.
 She is a sort of a tiefling reincarnation of Imoen.
 Safiya's familiar in Neverwinter Nights 2: Mask Of The Betrayer may count as well.